HaxeFlixel/flixel-docs/documentation/01_tutorial/03-2-creating-a-new-project.html.md

 	If not, simply open the `TurnBasedRPG` folder with `File > Open Folder...`.

-3. Over on the right side of the screen, you should see your project.
+3. Over on the left side of the screen, you should see your project.
 This will contain all the files that the template generated for us.

 	![](../images/01_tutorial/vscode_files.png)